 - The nominator must ensure the nomination package is as complete as possible.
 The nomination form and supporting documentation should make the full case for the nominee.
 The nominator will not have a further opportunity to submit additional information nor make the case for a nominee after the deadline.

 - Nominators will be required to submit the nomination form and supporting documentation in one packet or uploaded as one document.

 The Monument surrounds the statue of Leon M. Jordan in the Kansas City park that bears his name at 31st & Benton Boulevard.

 This list of subject areas is not exclusive and is meant to be helpful when thinking about potential nominees.

 - if the nomination form is not used or is incomplete;

-Deadline for receipt of nomination form with supporting documentation is 4:30 pm CST, May 3, 2018.
+The deadline for receipt of nomination forms with supporting documentation is February 29, 2020.

 Please submit the nomination packet by regular mail to: Kay Jenkins, Aide to Ronald E. Finley, Second District Legislator, at the Jackson County Courthouse, 2nd Floor, 415 E. 12th St, KCMO 64106